How Tambellup farmer Ken Schlueter, and his animals, are benefiting from stand-alone power

 Cows had not previously been big on the list of considerations by either farmer Ken Schlueter or Western Power.
 Ken Schlueter’s farming property in Tambellup has cattle, sheep, the odd horse and alpaca, and crops.

-It’s also about to have two stand-alone power system (SPS) units installed that will power all the buildings on his property, plus the two electric fences he has to keep the bulls and heifers apart.
+It’s also about to have two stand-alone power system (SPS) installed that will power all the buildings on his property, plus the two electric fences he has to keep the bulls and heifers apart.

-Ken thinks the SPS units “are just great,” and it turns out, so do his cows.
+Ken thinks the SPS “are just great,” and it turns out, so do his cows.